opensearch-project/project-website/_posts/2025-10-29-opensearch-new-ppl-capabilities.md

 These commands make temporal pattern analysis and data distribution modeling more accessible within PPL queries, allowing users to identify trends and outliers directly through query operations.
 The `earliest` and `latest` functions retrieve timestamp-based values, enabling time-series analysis by finding the earliest or latest occurrence of values within groups based on their timestamps.

-Example for using `timechart`
+The following example groups Logs data into 1-hour intervals and count number of logs for each severity level within these intervals using `timechart` command:
 ```
-# Groups Logs data into 1-hour intervals and count number of logs
-# for each severity level within these intervals
 PPL> source=demo-logs-otel-v1-*
     | timechart span=1h count() by severityText
 ```
+When running this query in OpenSearch Dashboards, the visualization shows....

 ![Visualization tab in Discover page](/assets/media/blog-images/2025-10-29-opensearch-new-ppl-capabilities/timechart.png)

 #### Unstructured log processing at query time ####
 Text processing features have been included in PPL with the addition of `regex`, `rex`, and `spath` commands.
 These features enable users to filter, extract, and parse unstructured text directly at query time without requiring data preprocessing.
 The `regex` command provides pattern-based filtering to isolate relevant log entries, while `rex` extracts structured fields from raw text using regular expressions.
 The `spath` command extracts fields from JSON data, enabling access to nested objects and arrays.
 Together, these commands enable instant adaptation to new log formats without requiring reindexing operations, allowing users to analyze previously unstructured data immediately.

-Example for using `rex`:
+The following example extracts structured information from the log message like logLevel,userid and sourceip using `rex` command:

 ```
-# Extracts structured information from the log message using rex like logLevel,
-# userid and sourceip
 PPL> source=app_logs
     | rex field=message '\[(?<loglevel>\w+)\] (?<action>.*) for userId=(?<userid>\d+).*IP=(?<sourceip>[\d\.]+)'
     | head 5